casper-network/ceps/text/0020-block-proposer-improvements.md

 ### Seeing finalization before proposal

-#### Option 1

-The first potential solution to the first issue is fairly straightforward: buffer finalized blocks that haven't been proposed as far as we know, and then handle both proposal and finalization when we see the proposal.

-Since both the proposal and finalization events ultimately come from our own Consensus component, and we won't finalize a block we haven't seen proposed, we can expect that when the Block Proposer sees a finalization of a block that apparently wasn't proposed, it will also see the proposal shortly.
-This means we don't even have to take special care to prune old finalized blocks from the buffer, since we should never see a block that has been finalized, but is never proposed.

-However, this still doesn't solve the issue of orphaned blocks.
-Since we have no orphaned block detection currently, a block that is orphaned will stay in the `proposed` collection forever, thus making nodes never propose the deploys that were contained in them.

-Another pain point is that we would need a way to tell proto-blocks with identical deploy lists (like an empty list) from each other - otherwise, when we receive a notification about a block being finalized, we wouldn't know which proto-block it refers to, and we wouldn't be able to have multiple identical proto-blocks in the `proposed` collection.
-A way of doing that would be to pass in a parent block hash along with the proto-block.

-#### Option 2

-The second potential solution would be to not notify the Block Proposer about proposed blocks at all.
+The suggested solution would be to not notify the Block Proposer about proposed blocks at all.
 The `past` parameter passed to it would contain the hashes of deploys contained in the blocks that haven't been finalized yet, instead of the hashes of blocks themselves.
 This would make the `past` list a few times longer, but would remove the need for the Block Proposer to know which blocks have been proposed - it could only care about finalized blocks in this approach.

-This option's another advantage would be removing the need for detection of orphaned blocks.
+One of this solution's advantages would be removing the need for detection of orphaned blocks.
 If we don't record proposals, we won't have to "restore" the deploys from there when a block is orphaned.

-Yet another advantage is the lack of a need to distinguish between identical deploy lists.
+Another advantage over the main alternative discussed below is the lack of a need to distinguish between identical deploy lists.
 We wouldn't care if multiple proto-blocks with empty lists have been proposed, we would only care about the actual set of deploys that are in the past of the block to be proposed.

 ### Request for a block before seeing another validator's proposal